About Us/Repertoire

 See our Choirs Structure

 AFRICAN TRILOGY – feel the rhythms and energy of a three song medley of South African music arranged by Gwyn Arch sung with gusto and passion – Siyahamba – Shosholoza – National anthem of South Africa.
-One of our soloist leads the choir.
+One of our tenor soloists (Geoff Brooks or Ian Wood) leads the choir on this piece.

 ALWAY SOMETHING SINGS – A challenging contemporary classical piece by American Composer Dan Forrest stating that not only in the old or young, fair or foul but in everything around us something is always singing!
 Featuring a beautiful ‘antiphonal’ part sung by the soloist from a different area within the performance space when possible.
 One of two pieces sung by this brilliant composer.